 Our top pick is this great model by Breville.
 Unlike Breville’s highest-end model, the Barista Brain, the Barista Express doesn’t focus on extensive automation, but it more than overcomes this thanks to its incredible range of capabilities.

 This machine takes advantage of its integrated grinder and boasts dose-control.
 This means that your shots will always be pulled beginning with just the right amount of coffee grinds.
 The Barista Express offers a digital temperature control feature to maximize extraction.
 It also includes a pre-infusion cycle when pulling shots.
-It’s features like this that push this machine forward as our top pick of 2020.
+It’s features like this that push this machine forward as our top pick.

 But this machine brings this laser-like focus to more than just pulling shots.
 Frothing milk will also be easy thanks to the great features packed into this Breville.
 The milk wand works great and will be more than suitable for creating pearly milk, ready for latte art.
 This frothing is important, because what would a cappuccino be without its foam?

-All in all, we think this is the best cappuccino maker available in 2020.
+All in all, we think this is the best cappuccino maker available this year.

 2. Mr. Coffee Café Barista Cappuccino Maker

 This machine by Mr. Coffee is similar to the Breville in a lot of ways, but one crucial difference stands out: the Café Barista does not include a grinder.
 This means you’ll need to purchase an accompanying grinder if you’re after the freshest possible shots.
-But this Mr. Coffee machine is still our runner-up of 2020, thanks to its other great features.
+But this Mr. Coffee machine is still our runner-up for the year, thanks to its other great features.

 It has a powerful 15 bar pump, and it can easily get to within the 175-177 degrees Fahrenheit temperature range that’s ideal for extracting strong espresso.
 With its simple single-button operation, you’ll be able to easily pull satisfyingly rich shots with this machine.